Why and how actuaries have betrayed all Canadians

 Generational equity, or fairness to all, is rightfully the goal of all pension fund managers.
 Younger members of a pension fund should be treated with the same justice that older members are.
 If CPP Investments used our money to create the $500 billion surplus, young and old Canadians should each receive their fair share, leaving a 25% surplus.
 If generational equity is not addressed, older Canadians will die, never receiving their deserved surplus payment.

 Since 2016, approximately one million low-income Canadian seniors have died.
 Two thirds were women.
-If our Chief Actuary had followed standard pension practice, these older Canadians, trying to exist on an income of roughly $25,000, would have received approximately $10,000 each.
+If our Chief Actuary had followed standard pension practice, these older Canadians, trying to exist on an income of roughly $25,000 each, would have received approximately $10,000 each.

 Numerous studies show higher income leads to a longer life.
 One study found that people in the highest income quintile live 13 years longer than those in the bottom quintile.
-A $10,000 surplus payment for these struggling seniors could have led to a longer life.
+A $10,000 surplus payment for these struggling seniors could have led to a longer life for them.

 And their quality of life in the final years would have improved.
-With this 40% raise in income, many, instead of existing indoors, would have been able to. for example, dine out, travel, play sports, meet socially, take uber and more,
+With this 40% raise in income, many, instead of existing indoors, would have been able to, for example, dine out, travel, play sports, meet socially, take uber, meet a partner, and more.

 Because politicians and our Chief Actuary have refused to follow standard pension practice, many of these one million low-income seniors died earlier than they should, with a lower quality of life.

 If our Chief Actuary claims there is no CPP surplus when there is an irrefutable $500 CPP billion surplus, he needs to explain to Canadians why he is not following generational equity concepts and standard pension practice.
-The impact of his denial is huge.
+The impact of his silence on such a crucial topic is huge.
 When one intentionally shortens the lives of a large number of people, it is called genocide.

 Actuarial deception may lead to Alberta leaving Canada

-A big reason that Albertans are considering separation is because actuaries and Ottawa refuse to distribute a Canada-wide CPP surplus payment.
-The actuarial profession has joined the media in spreading false information about the only senior Canadian politician willing to combat this insidious cover-up, Premier Danielle Smith.
+A major reason that Albertans are considering separation is because actuaries and Ottawa refuse to distribute a Canada-wide CPP surplus payment.
+Moreover, the actuarial profession has joined the media in spreading false information about the only senior Canadian politician willing to combat this insidious cover-up, Premier Danielle Smith.
 The full story is here.

 An accurate forecast of investment returns is crucial.
 Respected pension expert, Jim Keohane, oversaw the Healthcare of Ontario Pension Plan (HOOPP) for many years.
 HOOPP has had investment success similar to CPP Investments.
 However, unlike the CPP, HOOPP’s Board of Governors includes many contributors and pensioners.
 Because the HOOPP fund had accumulated a large surplus, the HOOPP Board of Governors increased all pensions by $4,900 per year on Jan.
 1 , 2018.